 Each drawer slides in its module

-For the next step, I wanted a quality feel when opening and closing the drawers.
+For the real drawers, I wanted a quality feel when opening and closing the drawers.
 This was important to me.
 I wanted my drawers to give an impression of solidity and quality, with smooth opening and closing, without tilting as the drawer opens, and without fear of dislodging the drawer if opened too quickly.
 I also wanted the drawers to be able to open to full depth to allow access even to boxes at the back.

 After some research, I found a model of full extension slides on Amazon, available in several lengths, that seemed to meet my quality requirements.